Find Affordable College Courses

 222 Yearly Graduations

 University of California - San Francisco comes in at #6 on our list of the most popular colleges offering doctor's degrees in pharmacy.
 Roughly 3,200 attend the school each year.
-During the 2020-2021 academic year, 222 people received their doctor's degree in pharmacy from UCSF.
-Of these students, 72% were women and 79% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 222 people received their doctor's degree in pharmacy from UCSF.
+Of these students, 76% were women and 81% were members of underrepresented racial-ethnic groups.

 221 Yearly Graduations

 The 7th most popular school in the country for pharmacy majors who are seeking their doctor's degree is St John's University - New York.
 Each year, around 20,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $43,962 per year, while in-state graduate students, on average, pay $30,666 per year.
-The pharmacy program at St John's University - New York awarded 221 doctor's degrees during the 2020-2021 school year.
-Of these students, 69% were women and 57% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $48,301 per year, while in-state graduate students, on average, pay $33,386 per year.
+During the most recent year for which we have data, 221 people received their doctor's degree in pharmacy from STJ.
+Around 66% of these students were from an underrepresented racial-ethnic group, and 65% were women.

 #8